TashaTu/SINanalyzer/README.md

 - **`method` (str)**:
   The network construction method to use.
 Options are:
   - `"SiNE"`
+  - `"SWEET"`
   - `"LIONESS"`
   - `"SSN"`

 - **`amp` (float)**:
-  Amplitude parameter for SiNE network construction.
+  Amplitude parameter for SiNE and SWEET network construction.
 Default is `0.1`.

 - **`pvalue` (float)**:
   P-value threshold for network construction.
 Default is `0.05`.